RAD531/sorting-algorithms-with-cards/README.md

 # Random Card Generator

-This is a simple Bootstrap random card generator which will show a random card from a deck of cards.
-You can optionally set the height and width of the card and set a new random every 10 seconds.
+This is a simple Bootstrap random card generator which can sort the cards in ascending and descending order using either bubble sort or selection sort.

 Preview: